franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 >
 > If you do not pay for a service in manual renewal, it is suspended on its expiry date, then deleted after a few days.
 >
-> However, if you do not want to keep this service, you will not need to request cancellation.
+> It is therefore not necessary to request the cancellation if you do not want to keep this service.
 >

-### Manage renewal for your services.
+### Manage renewal for your services

 To the right of each service, click on the `...`{.action} button in the `Actions` column to set renewal for your services.